schneider10/cancer-classifier/README.md

 The other scripts are dependencies to this script.

-If you have questions you may contact me at any time by email: smschnei@buffalo.edu or telephone : 518-728-1071.
+If you have questions you may contact me at any time by email: stephenschneider10@gmail.com or telephone : 518-728-1071.